anyars-encarta/encarta-school-library/README.md

 # 📖 [Encarta School Library] <a name="about-project"></a>

 **Encarta School Library** is a School Library project for adding Teachers, Students, Books, and creating Rentals.
-It is a commandline app.
+It is a command line app.

 ## 🛠 Built With <a name="built-with"></a>